knpuniversity/rest/knpu/delete.rst

 Deleting Resources
 ==================

-The only thing an API client *can't* do to a programmer resource is delete it.
+After all the POST, PUT, idemptotency talk, we deserve a break.
+There's only one thing that an API client *can't* do to a programmer resource: delete it!
 So let's fix that!

 Once again, we're going to leverage HTTP methods.
 We have GET to retrieve a representation, PUT to update the resource, and DELETE to, ya know, blow the resource up!
 HTTP gives us these HTTP verbs so that we don't need to do silly things like have a ``/api/programmers/delete`` URI.
-Remember, every URI is a resource, so that URI wouldn't really make sense.
+Remember, every URI is a resource, so that URI wouldn't really make sense and people would make fun of your API.

 Writing the Test
 ----------------

-Where to start!
-Why, with the test of course!
+Oh where to start?
+Why not write a test?
 Open up our feature file and add yet another scenario, this time for deleting a programmer resource.
 We need to use a ``Given`` like in the other scenarios to first make sure that we have a programmer in the database to delete:

 .. code-block:: gherkin